brandonwillard/brandonwillard.github.io/content/articles/hy-repr-ideas.md

 </div>

 There's already a `hy.contrib.hy-repr` module that gets most of the way there, but it doesn't implement the Python standard library's `reprlib.Repr`.
-The class `reprlib.Repr` implements limits for the display lengths of the strings it produces, and it's source code provides a few standard library implementations of primitive object `repr`s&#x2013;which require only trivial changes to produce the desired Hy syntax.
+The class `reprlib.Repr` implements limits for the display lengths of the strings it produces, and its source code provides a few standard library implementations of primitive object `repr`s&#x2013;which require only trivial changes to produce the desired Hy syntax.

 For these reasons&#x2013;and an overall interest in using and translating more of the Python standard library to Hy&#x2013;I decided to try a quick refactoring of `hy.contrib.hy-repr` that implements `reprlib.Repr`.